-You can design a degree that’s right for you.
-The Friends University ballet degree fosters excellence in preparation for a professional career in the world of ballet with opportunities for additional studies in teaching, administration and therapy.
+Design a degree that’s right for you!
+Friends University fosters excellence in preparation for a professional career in the world of ballet with opportunities for additional studies in studio operations, music & theatre and sacred dance.
 But ballet classes are only part of the curriculum.
 Each ballet degree can be uniquely designed for individual students depending on interest, ability and goals.

 - Demonstrate a performance technique that is applicable to your body.

 - Meet the required repertoire requirement of performance course work.

 - Demonstrate the ability to analyze rhythm, special design, the elements of dance, and the methods of constructing dances.